FREQUENTLY ASKED QUESTIONS

 However, it is safe to say most children under the age of twelve (12) years will not do so for at least six (6) months.
 If they are under the age of ten (10) years, it is more likely to be twelve (12) months or more.
 If they are under the age of seven (7) years, it could be multiple years.
 Remember, you are combining a Poodle and a diabetic child and asking them to go into public on their own, and behave and respond to each other properly.
 When the Poodle alerts, will the diabetic child respond appropriately?
 When friends want to play, will the Poodle be properly supervised and responded to when alerting?
 Each activity, no matter how small, requires direction and attention from the diabetic child.
 Will they always remember to react to the dog?
 A Poodle is always being trained…. for better or worse.
 If a diabetic child is not able to be consistent in their directions and supervision, they will teach their Poodle bad habits.
 If a diabetic child does not properly respond to the Poodle’s alert, the Poodle may become confused and stop alerting.
 These are only a few things to consider.

-We ask that you call or email any time you are having an issue.
+We ask that you email any time you are having an issue.
 We are available for 24-hour emergency support for those clients with a Poodle serving as a diabetic alert dog in their home with a true emergency.
 You may have to leave a message but we strive to return those messages quickly for true emergencies.
-Generally, we accept non-emergency telephone calls between the hours of 9:00 a.m. and 5:00 p.m.
+Generally, we accept non-emergency telephone calls between the hours of 12 noon and 5:00 p.m.
 (EST) and emergency calls until 9:00 p.m.
 (EST).
 Remember, we cannot give medical advice and suggest that you contact your regular physician or 911 in a medical emergency.
-(If you call in the middle of the night in the USA EST and it is not an emergency that requires our attention, your name may be placed on a blocked call list.
+(If you call in the middle of the night in the USA EST and it is not an emergency that requires our attention, your name will be placed on a blocked call list.
 We are diabetics too and require our proper rest for good health.)

 Our Phone Number: We provide our residence phone number to our elite Sugar Dogs clients; however, please understand that we can no longer answer the same questions that are answered on this website over and over again via telephone for people worldwide.
 We are an online resource.
 If you have questions, please send an email.